roman-milk/roman-milk.github.io/two-moms-two-laps.md

  We all watched the interplay while Penny claimed me, and Colleen teasingly offered her help as well as Mom's.

  Dad was laughing.
 "Damn Jeremy.
 One good kiss, and you completely won her over.
 I'm proud of you.
 Must have been one hell of a kiss."
-Report_Story #3